 Salt River Tubing and Paddling

 This one confused me when I first encountered it.
 Salt River as in salty water?
 Surprisingly, yes!
 To be sure, salt water rivers are an unusual occurrence.
-The Salt River in Arizona is salty due to the Tamarisk tree which lines its banks from beginning to end.
-The trees absorb salt from the ground and the salt is stored in the trees’ leaves.
-The leaves fall into the river and deliver salt to the water.
+The Salt River in Arizona is salty due to the Tamarisk trees which line its banks from beginning to end.
+The trees absorb salt from the ground and store the salt in their leaves.
+When the leaves fall into the river the salt is delivered to the river water.

 The Salt River is a beautiful river in Tonto National Forest (near Mesa) that is worth viewing from its banks or better yet aboard a tube, paddle board or kayak.

 - Tubing the relatively calm rapids in the Lower Salt River is a favorite way to cool off with the locals and visitors.
 There are several outfits that supply tubes of all sizes (even large enough for a cooler) and other items you may want for an enjoyable float on mountain fresh water.
 Trips vary in length – some are long enough to fill an entire morning or afternoon.

 - Paddling the Salt River is another popular activity and can be done on a paddle board or in a kayak.
 The Lower Salt is calm enough for beginners and offers exciting glimpses of wildlife such as wild mustang ponies munching grass or bald eagles soaring overhead.
 Other likely animal sightings include mule deer, big and small wading birds, fish and several different types of birds of prey.
 Guided tours are available for either sport.
 Increase your chances of seeing the horses by paddling in late spring or summer.